solliancenet/microsoft-postgres-docs-project/labs/01_getting_started.md

 ## Exercise 3: Configuring maintenance

+In this exercise you will modify the [maintennce schedule](https://learn.microsoft.com/en-us/azure/postgresql/flexible-server/concepts-maintenance) of your Azure Database for PostgreSQL Flexible Server.
+By changing the scheulde you can match the Azure update schedule to your own internal update schedule.

 - Under **Settings**, select **Maintenance**
 - Select **Custom schedule**
 - For the **Day of week**, select **Saturday**